1. Technology – trading platform

 - A book -> STP/ECN you make a deal with your Liquidity Provider and all of your clients’ transactions are mirrored at one Hedge Account run by your LP.
 You don’t take much risk but you also make fewer profits as you make money on mark-ups/commission.
 This model is recommended for start-up brokers who are just learning the FX business.

 There’s always a possibility to mix both models of execution and create a hybrid.
-Take time to consider pros and cons or preferably find a trusted and experienced FX and crypto technology provider who will help you start your business from a scratch.
+Take time to consider pros and cons or preferably find a trusted and experienced FX technology provider who will help you start your business from a scratch.